pmean/build-website/text/16/08/enrichment-designs.md

 output: html_document
 ---

-I noticed several talks at the  JSM 2016 on enrichment designs.
+I noticed several talks at the<U+00A0> JSM 2016 on enrichment designs.
 I was only very vaguely familiar with what this meant, so I did a quick Google search.
 I found this very nice non-technical overview.